 Back to top

-To get a P endorsement, you need to have a current full Class 1 licence for at least two years, as well as a current licence for the class of New Zealand driver licence you will be using in the passenger service (e.g. bus).
-If you hold an overseas licence, you will need to apply for a New Zealand licence.
-You must also hold a Transport Service Licence.
+Before you can apply for a P endorsement, you need to have had a current New Zealand full class one licence for at least two years, as well as a current licence for the vehicle class you will be using in the passenger service (e.g. bus).

-More information about applying for a P endorsement is on the NZTA factsheet, P endorsements for carrying passengers.
+More information about applying for a P endorsement is on the NZTA website.

 Back to top